 4. Lowrise Residential Title 24

 You can review two sample files we provide, the the lowrise example is the MF Example.bld, we also provide a file Highrise Res Electric.bld Both are modeled at the Plant level of the tree, Domestic Hot Water tab.
 The inputs for the CHPWH are at the bottom section of the input screen, you can choose the type of Heat Pump, quantities, etc, as well as tank volumes, and supplemental loop capacities, tank locations and locations of condensers.
 The input at the top is not used in this case if you are doing Lowrise projects.
 In the case of Highrise projects the water heater input at the top of the screen is used to supply Nonresidential spaces (corridors, lobbies and support spaces).
-No you cannot assign those spaces to the CHPWH, CBECC does not allow for that circumstance, so you will have to assign those spaces to a standalone WH.
+You CANNOT assign those support spaces to the CHPWH, CBECC does not allow for that circumstance, so you will have to assign those spaces to a standalone WH.
+Create a dummy electric WH if necessary.

-When molding HIghrise Res projects, at the PV+Batt tab, we also provide for the circumstance where PV assist is being provided to the Central HPWH, only the top boxes need to be checked, the software will size the PV system for you.
-It is important when using this feature that you check you compliance results on the PERF-01, since this PV assist is actually reported there, not onscreen, as a “flexibility” credit, along with the PV size.
+When molding Highrise Res projects, at the PV+Batt tab, we also provide for the circumstance where PV assist is being provided to the Central HPWH, only the top boxes need to be checked, the software will size the PV system for you.
+Do not input an actual PV system in this case.
+It is important when using this feature that you check your compliance results on the PRF-01, since this PV assist is actually reported there, not onscreen, as a “flexibility” credit, along with the PV size that is required.

 When modeling an ADU, there are several circumstances to consider.

-In the case of an attached Garage conversion, this is considered an Addition, and the floor space of the Garage is input as New (no it is not an Alteration).
+In the case of an attached Garage conversion, this is considered an Addition, and the floor space of the Garage is input as New at the Zone (no it is not an Alteration).
 See our example file “Existing+Alterations+Addition.bld” for an example.
-Note in this case, the code does allow for the “Existing Wall w/Siding” selection to be used, listed under the wall input.
+Note in this case, the code does allow for the “Existing Wall w/Siding” exception to be used, listed under the wall input.

-In the case where they are adding square footage to an existing home, it is treated the same as the Garage conversion, and you may be able to claim the “Wall Extension” selection, also given under the wall input.
+In the case where they are adding square footage to an existing home, it is treated the same as the Garage conversion (New at Zone), and you may be able to claim the “Wall Extension” exception, also given under the wall input.

-In the case of an existing building (garage, shed), not attached to the home, this is also an Addition as described above, and also qualifies for the “Existing Wall w/Siding” provided the siding remains.
-Also, any type of Addition to this same structure is still an Addition to the main house.
-Existing Floor area, where required, should be for the main house.
+In the case of a renovation of an existing building on the property (garage, shed), this is also an Addition (New at Zone) as described above, and also qualifies for the “Existing Wall w/Siding” provided the siding remains.
+Also, any type of Addition to this same structure is still treated as an Addition to the main house.
+You can decide to treat this as Addition Alone or E+A+A. Existing Floor area, where required, should be for the main house.

-In the case of a New building on the site, this is now input as New, and the ADU designation is not relevant.
-It is a new home, and will be documented as such, and the output will not indicate ADU.
-This circumstance will also require a PV system be installed.
+In the case of a New building on the site, this is now input as New at both the Zone and the Top level of the Tree, and the ADU designation at the Zone has no relevance.
+It is now treated as a new home, and will be documented as such, and the output will not indicate ADU.
+This circumstance will also require a PV system be installed, either on the main home or the ADU.
+Note an expansion of the existing PV system is an acceptable way to meet this requirement, but you cannot count the existing PV system as having met the requirement.

 In ALL cases, an ADU will require an IAQ fan, verified in the field by a HERS rater.